VasuDevrani/NextJs-aiior/Readme.md

 - Link tag works with href comes under 'next/link'

 ## Working with fetching data
+- all below stuff can be done using react practices as well
 - in normal react data is usually fetched using a useEffect i.e. in the first cycle all variables are assigned memory then data is fetched and stored.
 - this can be improved by generating this data as pre-rendered
 - NextJS does pre rendering using build pre rendering - getStaticProps() or server-side rendering